UniVE-SSV/SoftwareArchitecture/_docs/gradle/example-log4j.md

     </Loggers>
 </Configuration>
 {% endhighlight %}
-<a href="https://logging.apache.org/log4j/2.x/manual/configuration.html">Here</a> you can find additional information.
+<a target="_blank" rel="noopener noreferrer" href="https://logging.apache.org/log4j/2.x/manual/configuration.html">Here</a> you can find additional information.
 Our configuration file tells log4j to log file in the console and in a file in folder /logs/log.log.
 Check it out!

 ## Log level
 You can classify logs based on their importance.
 You can do this by using the log level.
 A high log level means that the logged information is more important than a lower one and requires particular attention.
 Usually, a high level reports fatal errors and errors in general.
 Here are what log level log4j offers (ordered by importance):